igankevich/subordination/doc/tutorial.md

 \page tutorial Tutorial

-Every Factory application is composed of computational \link asc::Kernel <em>
+Every Factory application is composed of computational \link asc::kernel <em>
 kernels</em>\endlink --- self-contained objects which store data and have routines to process it.
 In each routine a kernel may create any number of \em subordinates to decompose application into smaller parts.
 Some kernels can be